gradio-app/gradio/guides/04_additional-features/08_file-access.md

 ## Best Practices

 * Set a `max_file_size` for your application.
-* Do not treat arbitrary user input as input to a file-based component (`gr.Image`, `gr.File`, etc.).
+* Do not return arbitrary user input from a function that is connected to a file-based output component (`gr.Image`, `gr.File`, etc.).
 For example, the following interface would allow anyone to move an arbitrary file in your local directory to the cache: `gr.Interface(lambda s: s, "text", "file")`.
 This is because the user input is treated as an arbitrary file path.
 * Make `allowed_paths` as small as possible.
 If a path in `allowed_paths` is a directory, any file within that directory can be accessed.
-Ma sure the entires of `allowed_paths` only contains files related to your application.
+Make sure the entires of `allowed_paths` only contains files related to your application.
 * Run your gradio application from the same directory the application file is located in.
 This will narrow the scope of files Gradio will be allowed to move into the cache.
-For examples, prefer `python app.py` to `python Users/sources/project/app.py`.
+For example, prefer `python app.py` to `python Users/sources/project/app.py`.